Augmenting Diffs With Runtime Information: Related Work

 Bohnet et al. \cite{bohnet2009projecting} combine execution traces with code changes to help developers identify the root cause of a failure in C/C++ programs.
 They define the execution trace as the sequence of executed functions.
 When a program faces a failure after a code change, the execution trace is collected and shown to the developer.
 Next, the developer interacts with the tool to detect the failure causing behavioral change.
 This work is different from \toolname as it does not consider state values as a part of the execution trace.
 In contrast with \toolname, it is also a semi-automatic tool requiring interaction with the developer.

-Overall, \toolname is the first execution differencing tool for Java programs that explores deep inside all non-primitive types and objects. \toolname detects and reports a unique state value in the original or patched version of a program to help developers understand the changed behavior.
+\autoref{tab:related_works} summarizes the closest related work to \toolname. \toolname is the first open-source execution differencing tool for Java that explores deep inside the value of all non-primitive types and computes state values. \toolname detects and reports a unique state value in the original or patched version of a program to help developers understand the changed behavior.